Youssef-Ghallab/pose-workspace-private/README.md

 - [`ViTPose/eval_soccernet_rtdetr_test_fixed_threshold.sbatch`](./ViTPose/eval_soccernet_rtdetr_test_fixed_threshold.sbatch): fixed-threshold RT-DETR test job.
 - [`ViTPose/eval_soccernet_oracle_test_fixed_threshold.sbatch`](./ViTPose/eval_soccernet_oracle_test_fixed_threshold.sbatch): fixed-threshold oracle test job.

-### 2. Detector-side scripts
+### 2. Legacy Ultralytics baseline scripts

-The folder [`yolo26det/`](./yolo26det) contains compact Ultralytics scripts for detector training/evaluation experiments.
+The folder [`yolo26det/`](./yolo26det) contains compact Ultralytics scripts copied from an earlier baseline setup.

+The important distinction is:

+- this folder is not the detector component used inside the current `YOLO + ViTPose` top-down pipeline
+- the evaluation script there is an end-to-end Ultralytics pose path
+- some files still contain detector-training commands from the copied source environment, so treat it as a legacy baseline workspace rather than the main maintained pipeline

 Start with: